suminb/web/data/durango_ecosim.md

-It was summer of 2014 when I joined [the team](https://what.studio/).
+It was the summer of 2014 when I joined [the team](https://what.studio/).
 The team size was quite small at the time, with less than 30 people or so, and [our game](https://durango.nexon.com/) was still in the early stage of development, trying out new things and explore all the possibilities out there.
 It was a lot of fun.

-One day, my boss came along saying "hey, we want to make a realistic in-game ecosystem, would you like to take charge on that?"
+One day, my boss came along saying "hey, we want to make a realistic in-game ecosystem, would you like to take charge of that?"
 So what do you mean by a *realistic ecosystem*?
-We have a spectacular in-game view of wild lands, but what we wanted was far beyond than just looking good.
-In essence, we wanted to make an in-game ecosystem that resembles the real-world.
+We have a spectacular in-game view of wild lands, but what we wanted was far beyond just looking good.
+In essence, we wanted to make an in-game ecosystem that resembles the real world.

 It would be impractical to plant vegetation and other natural resources manually or randomly.
-Manual planting would hardly work due to the the sheer size of the in-game world.
-Random planting, on the other thand, would certainly violate a number of rules to which the real ecosystem conforms.
-For example, we wouldn't want to plant banana trees in a snow land or in the middle of the ocean.
+Manual planting would hardly work due to the sheer size of the in-game world.
+Random planting, on the other hand, would certainly violate manu rules to which the real ecosystem conforms.
+For example, we wouldn't want to plant banana trees in a snow land or the middle of the ocean.

-In order to make our dream come true, we decided to develop a very sophisticated algorithm to determine the location and the type of plants.
+To make our dream come true, we decided to develop a very sophisticated algorithm to determine the location and the type of plants.
 The algorithm considers the type of soil, the temperature, the humidity, and other surrounding conditions.

 <figure>
   <img src="/static/images/ecosim.png" style="max-width:70%"/>
 </figure>

 The biggest challenge was the sheer volume of computations it takes to construct a solution.
-We had tried a number of ways to make these computations fast and they can be summarized as follows.
+We had tried several ways to make these computations fast and they can be summarized as follows.

 ## First Approach: Matrix Multiplication For Biomass Precalculation

-One of important criteria is something we internally called *biomass*, which essentially refers the weight or the predominance of each biological entity.
+One of the important criteria is something we internally called *biomass*, which essentially refers to the weight or the predominance of each biological entity.
 In general, bigger species such as [baobab trees][baobab] have higher biomass whereas smaller species have lower biomass.
-Each speice has different requirement for surrounding biomass; some prefer higher biomasses nearby, others prefer lower biomass in the vicinity.
+Each species has different requirements for surrounding biomass; some prefer higher biomasses nearby, others prefer lower biomass in the vicinity.

 What we need to take into consideration is the sum of all biomasses within the nearby region when given a particular coordinate, not the biomass of a single coordinate.
 Calculating the sum of biomasses within a certain region yields a time complexity of *O(n<sup>2</sup>)* where *n* is the radius of the region.
-Given that we have a square-shaped world (conceptually, in terms of coordinate systems) of a width of *m*, the total time complexity to calcuate the sum of biomasses for all possible locations is *O(m<sup>2</sup>n<sup>2</sup>)* and this can be enormous.
+Given that we have a square-shaped world (conceptually, in terms of coordinate systems) of a width of *m*, the total time complexity to calculate the sum of biomasses for all possible locations is *O(m<sup>2</sup>n<sup>2</sup>)* and this can be enormous.